Koshta: Language

 The Koshti language is a distinct Indo-Aryan language with words derived from Sanskrit in either their tatsama or tadbhava form.

 Koshti also contains words borrowed from languages like Marathi, Khari-boli, Bundeli, Chhattisgarhi and variants of Hindi.

 Occupation

-The majority of Koshta today are employed in cotton and silk mills of both the public and private sectors.
+The majority of Koshta today are Darji, Potter and Cultivators and some of them have started employment other than their main occupation like in cotton and silk mills of both the public and private sectors.
 They have also begun to work in bidi making, brass cutlery and utensil manufacturing, tile and brick making and construction work.